DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

       - A list of any length containing only btype
     * - list[btype, btype, ..., btype]
       - A list of btype of fixed length = N = number of btype
+    * - list[]
+      - An empty list

+Where btype stands for a type from the basic type table.
-Where btype can be the same or different types.
+The btype can be of the same or of different types.

 For example:

 .. list-table::